gremmie/enigma/enigma/docs/source/guide.rst

           plugboard_settings='AV BS CG DL FU HZ IN KM OW RX')

-Suppose the Enigma operator was handed a message for transmit by an officer which reads "The Russians are coming!".
+Suppose the Enigma operator was handed a message for transmit by an officer which reads "The Russians are coming!"
 The operator would first randomly decide two things:

 * Initial rotor positions, say ``WXC``